When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 When the soap is softened, you’ll want to lightly whisk your wet brush across the bar’s surface.

-Ideally, this will cause a thick, creamy lather.
-The perfect lather will be a velvety, whipped texture rather than thin or bubbly.
+Ideally, this will cause a thick lather.
+The perfect lather will be a velvety, whipped texture rather than thin or bubbly and it’ll be perfect for your wet shaving.

 Step 3 – Apply